geocomPP/sdvwR/Section3_Spatial_Dataviz.md

 ![plot of chunk The Robinson Projection](figure/The_Robinson_Projection.png)

-`+proj=robin` refers to the Robinson prjection.
+`+proj=robin` refers to the Robinson projection.
 You will have spotted from the plot that the countries in the world map are much better proportioned.

 We now need to `fortify` this spatial data to convert it into a format